joinpursuit/Pursuit-Core-iOS/fundamentals/sets/README.md

 A Set is an unordered collection of distinct instances.
 This definition sets it apart from an Array, which is ordered and can accommodate repeated values.
 For example, an array could have the content [2,2,2,2], but a set cannot.

 A Set has some similarities to a Dictionary, but it is also a little different.
 Like a dictionary, a set’s values are unordered within the collection.
 Similar to the requirement that a dictionary’s keys must be unique, Set does not allow repeated values.
-To ensure that elements are unique, Set requires that its elements conform to the protocol Hashable, as a dictionary’s keys do.
+To ensure that elements are unique, Set requires that its elements conform to the [Hashable protocol](https://developer.apple.com/documentation/swift/hashable), as a dictionary’s keys do.
 However, while dictionary values are accessed via their corresponding key, a set only stores individual elements, not key-value pairs.

 #### Elements are unique